 The folks over at Wordstream, a tool to help manage paid search campaigns, put together an article where they highlight four types of pain their buyers go through: finance, productivity, process, and support.
-By meeting needs at each of these specific pain points, they demonstrate that their product is a good solution for the overworked marketer.
+By meeting needs at each pain point, they demonstrate that their product is a good solution for the overworked marketer.

 In doing research for this article, I was surprised to see how many writers focused on the pain side of things while only briefly mentioning pleasure.
-The pain side of things can be very clearly and deliberately related to a solution, so this seems to be the more straightforward marketing and sales tactic.
+Focusing on pain is clearly and deliberately related to a solution, so the “pitch” is certainly simpler.